-In September 2020, NMPA and CNIPA issued draft Measures regarding patent linkage ("Implementation measures for early settlement mechanism of drug patent disputes").
+(Trial)".
 The NMPA-CNIPA Measures are a step in the right direction; however, ambiguities and omissions in the provisions leave significant uncertainties about how patent linkage will be realized, particularly for biological products.
 The system as proposed seems incapable of achieving its goal of providing a mechanism for sponsors of new pharmaceutical products (biological products and new drugs) to prevent the marketing of follow-on pharmaceutical products (i.e., generic drugs and biosimilar products) that infringe valid patents.

 We are also concerned that, even since the Phase One Trade Deal Agreement was concluded, NMPA has continued to grant marketing approvals to local drug companies to make infringing copies of innovative medicines while the reference products in each case are still subject to patent protection.
-Moreover, at least a few of these infringing products were included on lists that passed preliminary review for inclusion on the 2020 National Reimbursement Drug List and the fourth national volume-based procurement program.
+Moreover, at least a few of these infringing products were included on lists that passed preliminary review for inclusion on recent National Reimbursement Drug Lists and the national volume-based procurement program.
 BIO would welcome the opportunity to provide additional public input to clarify and revise the patent linkage provisions to create a more effective patent linkage system and to more effectively encourage the development and marketing of innovative biotherapeutics in China.